Proctorio BlogProctorio Blog

 Proctorio’s online proctoring solution uses facial detection to ensure the test-taker is, in fact, presently there and taking the exam or if there are multiple faces in the frame.
 It can conduct behavior analysis such as gaze detection and also track the number of keystrokes used.
 It can detect if more than one person is in the room, pick up additional voices, or if a person leaves the room.
 Proctorio’s AI can monitor the exam environment and not only detect but also flag test-takers displaying unusual behaviors.

-To be clear, Proctorio is NOT a decision-making tool, as some may assume.
+To be clear, Proctorio is NOT an automated decision-making tool, as some may assume.
 We are an augmented AI tool, which means our software scans for and flags specific behaviors chosen by exam administrators to later be reviewed.
 In our case, the exam administrator makes the final decisions, unlike other automated decision tools where the software itself makes conclusions on test-taker behavior.

 Although not “cheat-proof,” securing exam integrity with online proctoring is essential to protecting the success of test-takers and the reputations of institutions.
 Proctorio’s services provide just that: a suite of online proctoring, verification, lockdown, and content protection services to fit exam administrators’ needs, no matter the size or level of the course or exam.